 Our clients include major multinational companies, state-owned operators, regulated utilities, small and medium enterprises and trade and representative associations.
 We also act for regulatory bodies, including the European Commission and the Commission for Communications Regulation, and for government departments.

 We are the only Irish group to include lawyers with previous, high-level public enforcement experience at the Irish enforcement agency, the Competition and Consumer Protection Commission (the “CCPC”).

 Our State aid practice has unmatched experience of advising the private sector and State entities on all aspects, substantive and procedural, of State aid notifications and investigations.
 We also advise on State aid law issues as they impact on the structuring of corporate transactions, capital raising and other commercial arrangements.

 Our merger control practice is widely considered pre-eminent in Ireland having advised on most of the landmark effects-based merger decisions over the past five years (and on well over 100 deals in total).
-In a number of complex “3 to 2” deals we have secured clearance unconditionally, had several high-profile and industry transformation deals cleared at Phase 1, and never had a deal prohibited.
+In a number of complex “3 to 2” deals we have secured clearance unconditionally, had several high-profile and industry transformation deals cleared at Phase 1.

 Cartels and Abuse of Dominance Issues